balena-io/balena-cli/doc/cli.markdown

 This command adds a 'resin' git remote to the directory and runs git init if necessary.

+Notice this command asks for confirmation interactively.
+You can avoid this by passing the `--yes` boolean option.

 Examples:

 	$ resin app associate MyApp